We can reduce stress on our commutes with some effective stress management or relaxation techniques.

-An Imperial College London study showed that people who consume at least 20 grammes of nuts daily had significantly lower risks from major diseases like heart disease and diabetes.
+Imperial College London study showed that people who consume at least 20g of nuts daily had significantly lower risks from major diseases like heart disease and diabetes.
 Keep a stash of healthy nuts in the car and keep the crankiness at bay.

 Travelling for holidays can be challenging, with flight delays and increased security checks.
 Instead of getting impatient, start the vacation on a right note.

 Arrive at the terminal at least two hours before take-off so you have plenty of time for check-in.
 Add an extra hour if you are travelling during a festive period.

 More and more airports now have innovative ideas to help travellers pass the time.
 For example, if you happen to be at Amsterdam’s Schipol Airport, there is a small exhibit of original classic paintings from the famed Rijksmuseum in the city for you to appreciate.

 Usually, eight to 10 masterpiece paintings are presented, with the choice depending on the exhibition theme.
 Closer to home, over 100 species of cacti and arid plants are displayed in the Cactus Garden at Changi Airport, which also has a Butterfly Garden with educational corners and individual enclosures.

 Read up on luggage restrictions and weight allowance, and spare yourself the agony of having to repack your bag when checking in.
 Or having to throw away toiletries or items that do not meet hand-carry luggage regulations.